 Formaldehyde is washed out with steam.

 In all processes the sterilant formaldehyde is reliably removed from the sterile items by means of several steam pulsed vacuum steps.
 The number of such pulsed vacuum procedures will depend on the actual difference in pressure prevailing at the time of steam supply and evacuation.
-Any significant residues of formaldehyde can be easily detected due to a lingering formaldehyde odour on opening the steriliser because the human nose is able to smell formaldehyde even in concentrations well below the hazardous threshold.
-Therefore formaldehyde is viewed in general as a substance endowed with self-warning properties.
+Any significant residues of formaldehyde can be easily detected after opening the

-8 Description of Drying (step g of Section 2.3)
+8 Description of Drying (step g) of Section 2.3